Skip to main content

 vdb 252:16 0 8G 0 disk

 2. Use the file -s command to check the file system type.
-If data is output, there is no file system on the device.
+If it outputs data, the device does not have a file system.

 file -s command (check file system type)